SeisComP3/seiscomp3/src/trunk/apps/processing/scautoloc/descriptions/scautoloc.rst

    autoloc.amplTypeAbs = mb

-If for instance an alternate picker implementation doesn't produce "mb"-type absolute amplitude but e.g. "xy", then autoloc.amplTypeAbs needs to be set to "xy" to have them recognized by scautoloc.
+If for instance an alternate picker implementation doesn't produce "mb"-type absolute amplitude but e.g. "xy", then :confval:`autoloc.amplTypeAbs` needs to be set to "xy" to have them recognized by scautoloc.

 Currently there **must** be an absolute and a relative amplitude for every pick.